Seconb/Roblox-Colorbot/README.md

 # TROUBLESHOOTING

 - Do not contact me on Discord with your troubles.
-Only use the "Issues" tab in this GitHub.
-I will not take any longer than maybe a few minutes to attempt to help you, and that is final.
+Go to https://discord.gg/hH62fKGJnv or use the "Issues" tab at the top of this page.

 - Aim shaky?
 Lower your speed